FaazAbidi/News-Aggregator/README.md

 # News Aggregator

-News Aggregator is a Django-REST API.
-It uses external news APIs and aggregate their results.
-I have used Django-REST framework to develop this.
-This is my submission for the Stellic Assessment test.
+News Aggregator is a project developed using Django-REST framework.
+As the name suggests, the project aims to aggregate news articles from various external APIs.
+It is a submission for the backend position at Stellic.
+The project utilizes external APIs to fetch news articles and provides an endpoint for users to retrieve the aggregated list of top 10 articles from Reddit and News API.
+In addition to this, the project also includes an endpoint for users to favorite news articles by specifying their ID and user name.
+The project is designed to fullfil the requirements specified in the problem description.

 ## Table of Contents